biolink/biolink-model/docs/TranslatorMinimal.md

  * [mutation rate decreased by](mutation_rate_decreased_by.md)
  * [mutation rate increased by](mutation_rate_increased_by.md)
  * [narrow match](narrow_match.md) - a list of terms from different schemas or terminology systems that have a narrower, more specific meaning.
 Narrower terms are typically shown as children in a hierarchy or tree.
- * [negatively correlated with](negatively_correlated_with.md) - holds between any two named thing entities "correlated with" one another in a negative manner.
+ * [negatively correlated with](negatively_correlated_with.md) - A relationship that holds between two concepts represented by variables for which a statistical correlation  is demonstrated, wherein variable values move in opposite directions (i.e. increased in one or presence of  one correlates with a decrease or absence of the other).
  * [nutrient of](nutrient_of.md)
  * [occurs in](occurs_in.md) - holds between a process and a material entity or site within which the process occurs
  * [occurs together in literature with](occurs_together_in_literature_with.md) - holds between two entities where their co-occurrence is correlated by counts of publications in which both occur, using some threshold of occurrence as defined by the edge provider.